gabin-rousseau/roadblock_project/lab_book.md

 - Prepared one slide for Edward's meeting.

 ## Day 4 - 18/01
--Attended Ramon's lab meeting where Augustinas discussed his paper focusing on infering transcriptome-wide burst size and frequency associated with cell age/cycle _via_ a mathematical model
+- Attended Ramon's lab meeting where Augustinas discussed his paper focusing on infering transcriptome-wide burst size and frequency associated with cell age/cycle _via_ a mathematical model